keybase/client/go/saltpack/specs/saltpack.md

 - We'll use [MessagePack](http://msgpack.org/index.html) for all the binary formatting.

-Thus, "SaltPack" (pronounced "NaCl pack").
+Thus, "saltpack" (pronounced "NaCl pack").
 The spec is in three parts:

 - [a binary encryption format](saltpack_encryption.md)
 - [a binary signing format](saltpack_signing.md)